dougza/jpJavaTest/README.md

 # How to run the solution

-It is necessary Java 1.8 version.
+It is necessary Java 1.8 version to run the application.

 Execute the command: mvn clean install